 What Are the Consequences of a DUI Conviction in Colorado?

 For a first DUI offense that was proven by a chemical or breathalyzer test in Colorado, you may have to serve a jail sentence of 5 days to 1 year, pay a fine of up to $1000, suffer mandatory revocation of your driver’s license for up to 9 months, fulfill a community service obligation of up to 96 hours, and attend alcohol education classes.
 If your blood alcohol content was tested and shown to be 0.20 or higher, there is a mandatory minimum sentence of at least 10 days in jail for a first offense.
+In addition to these consequences, the justice system can pull your prior Colorado DUI records at any point.
+This is called a “look back”, meaning your prior DUI records can be used against you in determining the penalties for your current offense.
 There are other reasons a judge might impose an enhanced penalty in a DUI case, as well, and these may also involve mandatory jail time.

 If you were not given a chemical test or if the test you were given showed a blood alcohol content below 0.08, you may be charged with DWAI, which carries less severe penalties than DUI.
 The potential sentence for a DWAI conviction may include 2 to 180 days in jail, a fine of up to $500, community service of up to 48 hours, and 8 points against your driver’s license.